bernizt/electron-example-ftp-client/README.md

 # FTP Client Electron Example

-An Electron example built using [electron-webpack](https://webpack.electron.build/) with Typescript support.
+An Electron example built using [electron-webpack](https://webpack.electron.build/) with TypeScript support.
 [Icon by Dryicons](https://dryicons.com/free-icons/file-types-icons).
-No JS Framework used.
+No JavaScript Framework used.

 This repository is simply an Electron example and should be treated as such.